-2018 VIMFF Film Submissions are now open!
+2018 VIMFF Film Submissions are now closed.

 To provide the outdoor communities of Vancouver and the Pacific North-West with international films and presentations on the topics of mountain culture and mountain sports.
 The Festival also creates a platform for the exchange of ideas between filmmakers, outdoor activists, and the public, while at the same time supporting the most artistic and effective ways of communicating outdoor-related issues.
 VIMFF is a not-for-profit organisation.